GeodetischeInfrastructuur/crs-transformation-examples/README.md

 | NL-API | [report](https://github.com/GeodetischeInfrastructuur/coordinate-transformation-api/blob/main/docs/NL-API.md) |
 | KP-API geospatial | [report](https://github.com/GeodetischeInfrastructuur/coordinate-transformation-api/blob/main/docs/KP-API-geospatial.md) |

-> :warning: The coordinate transformation API only transforms user input and doendoesn't contain something like a 'state'.
+> :warning: The coordinate transformation API only transforms user input and doesn't contain something like a 'state'.
 It therefor doesn't conform to a traditional data object or feature collection API (like OGC API features), on which these specs (above) are primarily focussed.
 So specification requirements or recommandations focussen on certain type of query parameters cannot be applied.
 Reasoning to including these reports regarding compliance (at least our current assumption) is that this can/will be used in environments that so implement those kind of API's.
 Having these reports will highlight the differences and similarities between the API's

 ## Examples

 ### QGIS

 The following instructions are for configuring QGIS on Windows to use the modified `proj.db` by GeodetischeInfrastructuur.

 Steps: